SleepyAngelBoy/SleepyAngelBoy/README.md

 Additional information:

-If you also kin Pit and/or Hani, please interact with care and caution.
+If you also kin Pit and/or Hani, please IWEC or just DNI.
 You’re still 100% valid; I’m just unsure around doubles for now.

 If you have any more questions, do not hesitate to ask.